EE-LiuYunhao/moodlehelper/README.md

 <img src="app/src/main/res/mipmap-xxxhdpi/ic_launcher_foreground.png" alt="icon" width="10%"></img>
 # HKU Moodle Helper

-Maybe every student graduated from the University of Hong Kong will complaint the Moodle page of this university which can be the most frequently used website during their school time.
-The website is powerful, though, containing all the learning resources and quick entries to all kinds of e-learning online pages.
+Maybe every student graduated from the University of Hong Kong will complain the Moodle page of this university which can be the most frequently used website during their school time.
+The website is powerful, though, containing all the learning resources and quick links to all kinds of e-learning web pages.
 However, the HKU Moodle stores all the courses you have ever taken, FOREVER.
 Consider that after 2 or 3 years in the University, you may have already enrolled in many a course or activity.
 Most of them, although you are not going to access it any longer, still appear in the webpage together with other courses.
 This makes the view messy.